Standards of Student Conduct

 Each party may bring one non-contributing support person to the hearing for the purpose of moral support.
 The support person may not represent or provide testimony.

 All Hearing Panel proceedings shall be closed and confidential, unless the student requests that it be open to the public.
-Any such request must be made in writing to the Office of Student Services at least five (5) days prior to the date of the hearing.
+Any such request must be made in writing to the Dean of Student Services at least five (5) days prior to the date of the hearing.

 In a closed hearing, witnesses shall not be present at the hearing when not testifying, unless all parties and the Hearing Panel agree to the contrary.

 6. ABSENCE OF THE COMPLAINANT AND/OR THE RESPONDENT